ethereum/ethereum-org-website/public/content/developers/tutorials/secret-state/index.md

    for u32 x in 0..${width+2} {
 ```

-This is for you declare a [for loop](https://zokrates.github.io/language/control_flow.html#for-loops) in Zokrates.
-A Zokrates for loop has to have fixed bounds, because while it appears to be a loop, the compiler actually "unrolls" it.
+This is how you declare a [`for` loop](https://zokrates.github.io/language/control_flow.html#for-loops) in Zokrates.
+A Zokrates `for` loop has to have fixed bounds, because while it appears to be a loop, the compiler actually "unrolls" it.
 The expression `${width+2}` is a compile time constant because `width` is set by the TypeScript code before it calls the compiler.

 ```
       for u32 y in 0..${height+2} {